renatocaliari/contornos/docs/en/questions.md

 - [Contractual Relationship](apps#contractual-relationship)
 - Financial
 - Delivery of value to the customer
-   - Product or Service A (example: "Technology-related subjects teaching platform")
+   - Product or Service A (example: "Technology teaching platform")
       - Service
       - Sales and Marketing
       - Search